Castlegar is quickly becoming one of the premier rock climbing and bouldering destinations in British Columbia.

 Type of Climbing: Castlegar offers everything from low-angle trad climbing for beginners to hard sport climbing for experts.
 Plus there are over seven different bouldering spots that take advantage of the area’s incredible granite rock.

-Walls: There are four main climbing areas in and around Castlegar and they include Waterline Wall on 14th Avenue, Kinnaird Bluffs off 37th Street, Brilliant Bluffs located above the Brilliant Dam sub-station, and the Arrow Lakes walls, of which there are 13 of them all situated off of Broadwater Road.
+Walls: There are three main climbing areas in and around Castlegar and they include Kinnaird Bluffs off 37th Street, Brilliant Bluffs located above the Brilliant Dam sub-station, and the Arrow Lakes walls, of which there are 13 of them all situated off of Broadwater Road.

 More Info: To learn more about the rock climbing in Castlegar, we recommend you stop in at the local Tourist Information Centre at 1995 6th Avenue and purchase the West Kootenay Rock Guide, which offers directions to each area, route descriptions and more.
 You can also find rock guide updates online at www.wonowmedia.com/west-kootenay-rock-climbing-guide.